josbeir/cakephp-latte-view/docs/extensions/frontend.md

 # Frontend Extension

-The Frontend Extension provides seamless integration between CakePHP data and modern frontend frameworks through universal data serialization.
-It converts PHP variables to JSON with proper escaping for use in HTML attributes.
+The Frontend Extension serializes PHP variables to JSON for use in HTML attributes.
+It converts PHP variables to JSON with proper escaping for frontend frameworks.

 > **Note**: This extension is essentially a convenient wrapper around Latte's built-in `escapeHtml()` and `escapeJs()` filters, providing framework-specific attribute generation and automatic data serialization.

 ## Features

 - **Universal Data Serialization**: Convert any PHP variable (entities, arrays, scalars) to JSON
-- **Framework Agnostic**: Support for AlpineJS, Stimulus, HTMX, and custom frameworks
+- **Framework Agnostic**: Support for frameworks that read complex data from HTML attributes (Alpine.js, Stimulus, HTMX, etc.)
 - **Named Components**: Support for multiple controllers/components with different data
-- **Security**: Automatic XSS prevention using Latte's built-in escaping
 - **Configurable**: Easy framework mapping configuration

 ## Installation & Configuration